About The Fly ARTS CENTER

-The Fly Arts Center strives to reach out to the Bedford County community in order to engage its members in creative art-making, to encourage community members to participate in art related activities, and to enrich our town through meaningful, inclusive, art experiences, in order to help create a community that recognizes and appreciates the value of visual and theatrical arts.
+The Fly Arts Center strives to reach out to the Bedford County community in order to educated and engage its members in creative art-making, to encourage community members to participate in art related activities, and to enrich our town through meaningful, inclusive, art experiences, in order to help create a community that recognizes and appreciates the value of visual and theatrical arts.

 The goal of the art center is to have our participants learn the skills, techniques, and methods necessary to create unique pieces that will expand and enrich their lives and foster a greater appreciation of the visual arts, as well as to facilitate social interaction, mutual support and friendship among our members.
-The Bedford County Arts Council is hoping to provide a sanctuary here at The Fly Arts Center where people can come and capture their passion for the arts.
+The Bedford County Arts Council hopes to provide a sanctuary here at The Fly Arts Center where people can come and capture their passion for the arts.

 The Bedford County Arts Council Board

 Secretary - Kris Lord

 Development Committee Chair - Allen Pitner

 During the year 1914, Mr. Joel Orvel Fly moved his family from Clarksville, TN to Shelbyville, TN.
 By February of the following year, and through the efforts of the Shelbyville Commercial Club, an organization was established by local citizens to promote economic growth for the town.
 Mr. Fly established the Fly Manufacturing Company of Shelbyville with the help of his father-in-law and Mr. Oliver "O. D." Edwards (1890-1955), who had come from Clarksville to help set up the Kirkpatrick's Livery Stable, located next door to the produce house of Jean & Tune.
 The exact site today is on the northeast corner of Depot and Jefferson Street across the street from the First Baptist Church.